airpair/git-powered-collaborative-blogging/post.md

 `touch README.md`

-**Section 1** covers a birds eye view of what we're doing. **Section 2** covers philophical and practical discussion on why developers need a git powered community blogging system.
+**Section 1** covers a birds eye view of what we're doing. **Section 2** explores philophical and practical discussion on why we and developers in general need a git powered community blogging system.
 In **Section 3** I'll describe what our first implementation actually looks like, including the technicalities of how we put it together.
 In **Section 4** we'll get warm, soft and fuzzy with the  community building challenges ahead.
-Finally, **Section 5** will end with a summary leading into our [*$100,000 Writing Competition*](https://www.airpair.com/100k-writing-competition).
+Finally, **Section 5** will end with a summary leading into our *$100,000 Writing Competition*.

-### 1.3 What's in this for you?
+### 1.3 Social Authoring.
+What's in it for you?

 `touch Why-write-on-AirPair.editorconfig`

 Here's some pros we think you'll love.
-Each we'll explore in more depth, later in this post:
+Each we'll explore in more depth, further down:

 **For readers**

-- More comprehensive and up to date technical content than ever before.
+- More proofed, comprehensive and up to date technical content than ever before.
 - Clear quality signals from our review system that a post is worth reading.
-- Ability to **contribute** small nuggets without the normal comprehensive understanding required to author a whole post.
+- Ability to **contribute** in small nuggets without a comprehensive understanding required to author a whole post.

 **For authors**

 - Crowdsourced help improving your materpieces.
 - Exposure to significantly more readers than publishing on your own.
+- Higher percentage of readers giving you feedback.
 - A forum to introduce, bounce and evolve new ideas before they become public.
-- Instant recognition for great work, without aquiring prior developer fame.
+- Instant recognition for great work, without aquiring any prior social following.

-### 1.4 How to get your hands dirty
+### 1.4 Getting your hands dirty

 `touch getting-started.man`

 - [Starting a post](/posts/new) is a piece of cake.
-- Forkable Posts have an orange 'Fork this post' button in the right rail.
+- Forking is as easy as hitting the orange 'Fork this post' button in the right rail.
+- All new posts are forkable, previous authors need to enable the fork button to appear.
-- The [Posts in community review](/posts/in-community-review) page shows posts waiting for feedback at any point in time.
+- The [Posts in community review](/posts/in-community-review) page shows posts waiting for feedback before publishing.

 <!-- *TODO mention sharing and put share widget here* -->

-### 1.5 From *Social Coding* to *'Social Authoring'*
+### 1.5 WhenIdeasHaveSex('AirPair', 'GitHub');

 `git commit "Developer Authoring Tools Intro" -m`

-On behalf of the AirPair team, we hope you like what you've seen so far.
-You might consider using AirPair's bookmark feature if you'd like to return to this post later - it is a lengthy read.

-Our new Git powered authoring tools are aimed to enable wikipedia-like  collaboration for the purpose of working towards more consolidated, refined and clearly expressed long form technical content than ever before.
-We all experienced the transformation journey GitHub took us through by ushering in the era of Social Coding.
-Now we'd like to take advantages of what they built to experiment with a new 'Social Authoring' community passionate about sharing developer knowledge and learning from one another.
+Our new Git powered Posts section is aimed to enable wikipedia-like  collaboration on more consolidated, refined and clearly expressed long form technical content than ever before.
+We all experienced the transformation journey GitHub took us on by ushering in the era of Social Coding.
+Now we'd like to reuse what they built mixed with a little AirPair spice to for community based around passion for sharing developer knowledge and learning from one another.

+On behalf of the AirPair team, we hope you like what you've seen so far and are wanting to read on.
+You might consider using AirPair's bookmark feature if you'd like to return to this post later - it is a lengthy read!

 ## 2 Why Build Git Powered Publishing?